layne-malek/Loan-Risk-Prediction/README.md

 There are multiple ways to use virtual environments in Python, including through the use of Anaconda or the built-in venv module.
 Here, we focus on the venv module, which is included in the Python Standard Library.

 ### Using venv
-Before creating the environment, make sure you have **Python 3.13.5** installed.
+Before creating the environment, make sure you have **Python 3.13.7** installed.
 You can check with:
 ```
-python --version
+python3 --version
 ```

 If you don’t already have Python 3.13.5: